iOS Setup

 // Tell the operating system to display the notification the same way as if the app was in the background.

-completionHandler([.badge, .sound, .alert])
+completionHandler([.badge, .sound, .banner])

 }